UCL-ARC/mkdocs-rc-docs/mkdocs-project-dir/docs/Supplementary/Slurm.md

 A job array is a group of jobs with the same executable and resource requirements, but different input files.
 A job array can be submitted, controlled, and monitored as a single unit.
 Each job submitted from a job array shares the same job ID ` %A` as the job array and is uniquely referenced using an array index `%a`.

 Important note: The maximum job array size that Slurm is configured for is `MaxArraySize = 1000`.
-If a Job array of size is greater than 1000 is submitted, Slurm will reject the job submission with the following error message: “Job array index too large.
-Job not submitted.”
+Slurm will reject the job submission with the following error message: “Job array index too large.
+Job not submitted.” if the job array size is greated then the MaxArraySize limit.

 Taking a simple example e.g. `myarrayjob` to process 10 data files (csv):